viniciusvasti/my-personal-website/posts/when-to-change-api-version.md

 ---
 Hi, everyone!
-If are familiar with de concepts of API, you know that most of time it's built to other developers to consume it.
-It doesn't matter the kind of API: HTTP API's, libs, packages, etc. Either it is a external API, for anyone in the world who ask you for an API key or an internal API for other teams inside same company.
+If are familiar with de concepts of API, you know that most time it's built to other developers to consume it.
+It doesn't matter the kind of API: HTTP API's, libs, packages, etc. Either it is an external API, for anyone in the world who ask you for an API key, or an internal API for other teams inside same company.
 Yesterday a colleague from the company I'm currently employed complained about a breaking change in a Rest API his application consumes from another team.
-He wasn't advised about the change and his application broke in production.
+He wasn't advised about the change, and his application broke in production.
-Actually, a breaking changing in a Rest API shouldn't happens even when advising all the consumers.
+Actually, a breaking changing in a Rest API shouldn't happen even when advising all the consumers.
-The risk is to high, you may forget someone.
-Besides that, everyone should synchronize the change so the application users have no impact.
+The risk is too high, you may forget someone.
+Besides that, everyone should synchronize the change, so the application users have no impact.

 So I'm listing some rules to guide us about when to generate a new version of a Rest API instead of simply changing it in the current version.